-A child rights approach is defined by the United Nations Committee on the Rights of the Child, the body responsible for monitoring implementation of the UNCRC across all ratifying states, as:
+A children’s rights approach is defined by the United Nations Committee on the Rights of the Child, the body responsible for monitoring implementation of the UNCRC across all ratifying states, as:

 All of the research detailing a children’s rights-based approach can be distilled down to three components:

 This is especially important when it comes to children because it takes more effort and attention.
 Whilst some children’s rights apply equally to adults (such as the right to a fair trial), they have to be interpreted and applied in a manner that responds to children’s specific interests and needs.
 Other rights are specific to children (such as rights related to adoption, or the right to know and be cared for by one’s parents) and need to be explicitly recognised and implemented in accordance with clear children’s rights principles and processes.
 It is therefore imperative that lawyers have a solid grasp of what those principles and processes involve.

 Whilst states and state authorities are duty bearers under international law, they have an obligation to support those working directly with children to ensure that their rights can be properly fulfilled.
 This includes ensuring that legal practitioners working with children receive appropriate training and education as to what their children’s rights obligations are, and have sufficient resources and support to put this into effect in practice.

 Children, therefore, have to be provided with the support and opportunities to enhance their understanding of legal proceedings, to actively use their rights and to bring others to account when violations occur.
 But this does not mean that children act in isolation from others; an important aspect of a children’s rights-based approach is supporting others, particularly parents, siblings and wider family and community in enabling children to fulfil their rights (Daly, 2018; Collins and Paré, 2016: 775).